“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 Where is the car park?

 Free parking is located in the fields adjacent to the deer park.
 We ask visitors not to use the Country Stores car parks as this is reserved for shoppers visiting the Country Stores.
-It is a pleasant five-minute walk that takes you along the deer park fence and Country Stores then up the main Castle driveway or if you don’t feel up the walk, there is a land train running constantly between the Festival car park and entrance to the Castle for a small return fee payable on the day to the Castle drivers.
+It is a pleasant five-minute walk that takes you along the edge of the picturesque deer park and Country Stores then up the main Castle driveway or if you don’t feel up the walk, there is a land train running constantly between the Festival car park and entrance to the Castle for a small return fee payable on the day to the Castle drivers.

 Are there any cash machines at the festival?

-There are no cash machines available at the festival however, there are cash back facilities at the ticket entrance for 50p per transaction.
+Yes, we offer cash back facilities at the ticket entrance for 50p per transaction.

 Are group bookings available?